Cancer treatment that takes days not weeks

-So far more than 5,000 people worldwide have been treated with the MRIdian.
-It is an promising treatment option for tumours near other major organs where limiting damage to healthy tissue is paramount or in organs that move a lot – for example in the upper abdomen due to breathing.
-This makes the MRIdian suitable for cancers of the lungs, liver, pancreas and prostate.
-Because it is extremely accurate at targeting small tumours, it is also beneficial in the treatment of metastases – where cancer has spread to other regions of the body – and repeated treatment to areas that have already received radiotherapy.
+More than 10,000 people worldwide have already benefitted from having been treated with the MRIdian.
+It is a promising treatment option for tumours near other major organs where limiting damage to healthy tissue is paramount or in organs that move a lot, for example, due to breathing.
+This makes the MRIdian suitable for:

 Enquire now about the MRIdian